COVESA/vsomeip/documentation/vsomeipConfiguration.md

     **NOTES**:
     - If the file/folder that is configured by VSOMEIP_CONFIGURATION does not exist, the default configuration locations will be used.

-    - vsomeip will parse and use the configuration from all files in a configuration folder but will not consider directories within the configuration folder.
+    - vsomeip will parse and use the configuration from all files in a configuration folder but will not consider directories within the configuration folder and will ignore with a logging warning files that don't have `.json` (case-insensitive) extension.

 - **VSOMEIP_CONFIGURATION_\<application\>**: Application-specific version of `VSOMEIP_CONFIGURATION`.
 Please note that must be valid as part of an environment variable.